GAURAV-DEEP01/MiniServer/Documentation/Library.md

 miniserver
 ```

-And done now your server is listening to the port 9090 go to your browser or any tool and search `localhost:9090`
+And done!, Now your server is listening to the port 9090 go to your browser or any tool and search `localhost:9090`

 ![Localhost image](images/browser.png)

-You can view the connection make by the clients through the logs
+You can view the connection made by the clients through the logs

 ![Mini Server Logs](images/logs.png)